Kazunosekai/PROJECT-UDACITY/Data Scientist Capstone/Readme.md

 We will create a machine learning model that can predict future earthquake events based on recorded data of previous earthquake events.
 This machine-learning model can be developed for other strategic purposes.

 ## Project Overview
-The dataset I'm using here is eartquake in Indonesia from [Kaggle](https://www.kaggle.com/code/elmajoadriel/indonesia-earthquake-analysis-and-insight/data).
+The dataset I'm using here is eartquake in an Indonesia from [Kaggle](https://www.kaggle.com/code/elmajoadriel/indonesia-earthquake-analysis-and-insight/data).
 The Machine Learning models used are:

 1. XGB Classifier
 2. K-Nearest Neighbors Classifier